If you have depression, you're not alone. In fact, in every group of 10 people, chances are that one person is clinically depressed.

 - Crisis intervention

 You might even find your family doctor taking part in your depression treatment.
 As part of health reform, primary care doctors are urged to work with specialists on complex conditions like depression.
+Your doctor may screen you for depression at a routine visit and treat your symptoms.

 The goal is to make it easier for you to treat your depression.
 And, with the right treatment, you may be better able to prevent a relapse.